 How is Sodium Hypochlorite Produced?

 The first is to use an electrolysis system to dissolve salt in softened water, producing a liquid brine.
-When this solution is electrolyzed, sodium hypochlorite is produced.
+When this solution is electrolyzed, SH is produced.
 Hydrogen gas, which is highly explosive, is also produced during this reaction, so it is important that safety measures are taken before, during and after producing SH in this manner.
 This process is fairly slow, but it does not involve chemical storage or transport, which is an advantage.